 A permanent circuit requires infrastructure: runoff areas, barriers, corner workers, medical staff, timing loops.
 None of that is cheap to build or maintain, and none of it exists in a parking lot on a Saturday morning.
 Autocross needs a flat surface and some cones, while time attack needs a track.

 For most people, that means a drive.
-My nearest options, Buttonwillow Raceway Park and Chuckwalla Valley Raceway, are both several hours from where I’m based.
-That’s a weekend commitment before you’ve paid an entry fee or put fuel in the car.
+Options like Buttonwillow Raceway Park and Chuckwalla Valley Raceway are several hours from many locations.
+That's a weekend commitment before you've paid an entry fee or put fuel in the car.

 By contrast, there's almost certainly an autocross or rallycross event within a reasonable distance, happening on a weekend morning, that you can enter in whatever you drove to work this week.
 The track requirement isn't a reason to avoid time attack, it's just an honest account of the barrier to entry, and why the lower-stakes disciplines exist and matter.